arihantverma/arihantverma.com/posts/personal-essays/published/2022/notes-on-grief.md

 About a funny incident, involving a billionaire trying to take ancestral land in Abba and only person — Ikemba Njikoka — willing to publicly oppose,

 >  Nobody in Abba was close to having the wealth and political connections of the billionaire, but there was a straight-talking businessman, Ikemba Njikoka, who was funding my hometown's legal expenses and speaking publicly about the billionaire's conduct.
 He himself had been threatened.
-The WhatsApp message on my father's phone had been forwarded by Ikemba jikoka, saying that 'you' would be arrested at a town hall meeting this weekend.
+The WhatsApp message on my father's phone had been forwarded by Ikemba Njikoka, saying that 'you' would be arrested at a town hall meeting this weekend.
 My father, not WhatsApp savvy, did not realise that it was a forwarded message and thought that _he_ was about to be illegally arrested.
 He had spent the day silently burdened by this.

 ---

 Author's father was kidnapped for ransom from her famous daughter.
 This is what he said after he returned:

-> 'They didn't pronounce your name properly, so I told them the correct pronunciation.
+> They didn't pronounce your name properly, so I told them the correct pronunciation.

 ---

 <!-- </details> -->

-The author shares the pain she goes or went through, having to accept the death a little too quickly because their origin culture demands it
+The author shares the pain she goes or went through, having to accept the death a little too quickly because their origin culture demands it —

 > But the most important thing [about a person dying in Igbo culture] is 'Clearance'.
 Clearance attests to how deeply, how forcefully communitarian Igbo culture remains.
 Clearance means that any outstanding dues to the age grade, the town union, the village, the clan, the _umunna_, must be paid; otherwise, the funeral will be boycotted.